 The Cost Savings Outlast March Madness, Too

 Obviously, considering that this is my bracket here in the blog, I am biased on how important the March Madness tournament really is to the American workforce.
 What isn’t slanted in anyway, though, is the fact that an advanced telecommunications system routinely saves businesses anywhere from 40-80% on their service charges over an on-site PBX system.
 Combine those costs savings with the reduced overhead on ancillary office charges from power use to furniture wear and tear, and the savings begin to make a better case for working from home than March Madness ever could.
 Plus, you can try it out before you roll it out, too.
-We always provide total access to our award-winning Dash VoIP Plans for free with our Hassle Free, Free Trial.
+We always provide total access to our award-winning Dash VoIP Plans for free with our Personalized Free Demo.
 So get started today if you want, or, if you need to catch the next game, make sure to let us know on Twitter or Facebook how your bracket compares to mine.
 Good luck and enjoy the games!

 Sources: Staples Advantage, Workopolis, The Telework Coalition, The Telework Research Network, The Oil Drum, Opportunity Now